Bartlesville Radio » News » Spirit Church Pastor Calls for Prayer for America

 Lead Pastor Darryl Wootton of Spirit Church said it is time to pray for our nation without ceasing.

-Protests broke at the United States Capitol on Wednesday afternoon, causing the White House to go under lock down.
+Protests broke at the United States Capitol on Wednesday afternoon, causing the Capitol building to go under lock down.

 In a time of prayer on Facebook Live, Pastor Wootton asked God for the healing of our nation.
 He prayed for the broken political system in America.